Ludwig Mies van der Rohe: 860–880 Lake Shore Drive

-Mies designed a series of four middle-income high-rise apartment buildings for developer Herbert Greenwald: the 860–880 (which was built between 1949 and 1951) and 900–910 Lake Shore Drive towers on Chicago's Lakefront.
-These towers, with façades of steel and glass, were radical departures from the typical residential brick apartment buildings of the time.
-Mies found their unit sizes too small for him, choosing instead to continue living in a spacious traditional luxury apartment a few blocks away.
+The 860–880 Lake Shore Drive Apartments were built between 1948 and 1951 and came to define postwar US Modernism.
+These towers, with façades of steel and glass, were radical departures from the typical residential brick apartment buildings.

+Mies designed a series of four middle-income high-rise apartment buildings for developer Herbert Greenwald.
 The towers were simple rectangular boxes with a non-hierarchical wall enclosure, raised on stilts above a glass-enclosed lobby.

-The lobby is set back from the perimeter columns, which were exposed around the perimeter of the building above, creating a modern colonnade not unlike those of the Greek temples.
-This configuration created a feeling of light, openness, and freedom of movement at the ground level that became the prototype for countless new towers designed both by Mies's office and his followers.
-Some historians argue that this new approach is an expression of the American spirit and the boundless open space of the frontier, which German culture so admired.
+The lobby is set back from the perimeter columns, which were exposed around the perimeter of the building above, creating a modern colonnade.
+This configuration created a feeling of light, openness, and freedom of movement at the ground level that became the prototype for countless new high rises designed both by Mies's office and his followers.

-Once Mies had established his basic design concept for the general form and details of his tower buildings, he applied those solutions (with evolving refinements) to his later high-rise building projects.
-The architecture of his towers appears similar, but each project represents new ideas about the formation of highly sophisticated urban space at ground level.
-He delighted in the composition of multiple towers arranged in a seemingly casual non-hierarchical relation to each other.

-Just as with his interiors, he created free flowing spaces and flat surfaces that represented the idea of an oasis of uncluttered clarity and calm within the chaos of the city.
-He included nature by leaving openings in the pavement, through which plants seem to grow unfettered by urbanization, just as in the pre-settlement environment.

 Seagram Building

-Although now acclaimed and widely influential as an urban design feature, Mies had to convince Bronfman's bankers that a taller tower with significant "unused" open space at ground level would enhance the presence and prestige of the building.
-Mies' design included a bronze curtain wall with external H-shaped mullions that were exaggerated in depth beyond what was structurally necessary.
+Although now acclaimed and widely influential as an urban design feature, Mies had to convince Seagram officials that a taller tower with significant "unused" open space at ground level would enhance the presence and prestige of the building.
+Mies's design included a bronze curtain wall with external H-shaped mullions that were exaggerated in depth beyond what was structurally necessary.
 Detractors criticized it as having committed Adolf Loos's "crime of ornamentation".
 Philip Johnson had a role in interior materials selections, and he designed the sumptuous Four Seasons Restaurant.
 The Seagram Building is said to be an early example of the innovative "fast-track" construction process, where design documentation and construction are done concurrently.